 - I printed my largest print-run to-date, 15,000 copies of Struggle of a Dreamer in May 2016

-- I wrote and completed my third novel, The Adventures of Ellie in the months of July and August 2017
+- I wrote my third inspirational novel, The Adventures of Ellie in the summer of 2017

 - As of the year 2020, I have done nearly 1,000 in-store book-signing events with Chapters-Indigo